Featured image of post Day 2 - Reality Check, A Simple Engine

 For a good explanation of the diferent rendering techniques, I recommend this blog by Angelo Pesce.

-The renderer also has a Frame UBO (Uniform Buffer Object) to send common data that affects all Renderables, such as the camera’s view/projection matrix or light information (Sun or ambient light).
+The model renderer also has a Frame UBO (Uniform Buffer Object) to send common data that affects all Renderables, such as the camera’s view/projection matrix or light information (Sun or ambient light).
 This allows the shader to access this information without needing to send it each time a Renderable is drawn, which improves performance and simplifies the shader.

 Another optimization I implemented is calculating the model and normal matrix on the CPU, which avoids having to do it in the shader for each vertex, which can be costly in terms of performance, especially if there are many vertices.